minqiaowang/oracle-sharded-database/db-request-rout/db-request-rout.md

-6. Let’s run a multi-shard query that calculates customer distribution based on the number of orders placed.
+4. Let’s run a multi-shard query that calculates customer distribution based on the number of orders placed.
 Please wait several minutes for the results return.

    ```
    SQL> set echo off
+   SQL> column name format a40
+   SQL> explain plan for SELECT ordercount, COUNT(*) as custdist
+       FROM (SELECT c.custid, COUNT(orderid) ordercount
+       	   FROM customers c LEFT OUTER JOIN orders o
+       	   ON c.custid = o.custid AND
+       	   orderdate BETWEEN sysdate-4 AND sysdate GROUP BY c.custid)
+       GROUP BY ordercount
+       ORDER BY custdist desc, ordercount desc;  2    3    4    5    6    7

+   Explained.

    SQL> select * from table(dbms_xplan.display());

    PLAN_TABLE_OUTPUT